BA Graphic Design & Visual Communication

 Preparatory Course / Additional Studies

-For more information on types of Studienkolleg program and general information, you can read more here.
+For more information on the types of Studienkolleg programs and general information, you can read more here.

-If you qualify for this type of program, you would be eligible to study at German post-secondary institutions upon successful completion of the examination (Feststellungprüfung, or FSP).
+If you qualify for this type of program, you will be eligible to study at German post-secondary institutions upon successful completion of the examination (Feststellungprüfung, or FSP).

 There is a German language requirement for many of these programs and to meet the admission requirements for a higher education institute in Berlin, the Studienkolleg has to be completed in the German language as required by the Berlin Senate.
 Therefore, it is not a typical route for our students.